Image: freebird7977 / stock.adobe.com

 West Virginia exchange overview

-West Virginia has a partnership exchange, which means residents enroll in exchange plans through HealthCare.gov, but the state oversees the plans that are sold through the exchange.
+West Virginia has a partnership exchange.
+So residents enroll in exchange plans through HealthCare.gov, but the state oversees the plans that are sold through the exchange and participates in plan management and certification of qualified health plans.

 West Virginia continues to have two insurers offering plans in the exchange for 2022, plus one insurer (the Health Plan of West Virginia) that only offers coverage outside the exchange (their offering for 2022 is limited to only a bronze plan, as was the case for 2021).
-The state’s exchange insurers, both of which are offering coverage statewide for 2021, will implement the following average rate changes for 2022 (both of which have been approved, according to SERFF:
+The state’s exchange insurers, both of which are continuing to offer coverage statewide, implemented the following average rate changes for 2022 (both of which were approved, according to the federal rate review site:

-(The Health Plan of West Virginia is not changing its rates for 2022, but again, it only offers one off-exchange bronze plan, and has low enrollment.)
+(The Health Plan of West Virginia did not change its rates for 2022, but again, it only offers one off-exchange bronze plan, and has low enrollment.)

 As is always the case, the rate changes apply to full-price premiums.
 Most exchange enrollees in West Virginia receive premium subsidies (90%, before the American Rescue Plan made subsidies even more widely available), and the year-to-year variation in after-subsidy premiums is much different from the variation in full-price premiums.
 But everyone who buys coverage outside the exchange pays full price.
-Subsidy eligibility has been greatly expanded for 2021 under the American Rescue Plan, thanks to the elimination of the “subsidy cliff.”
+Subsidy eligibility has been greatly expanded through the end of 2022 under the American Rescue Plan, thanks to the elimination of the “subsidy cliff.”
 This is particularly helpful given how high full-price premiums are in West Virginia.

-Average pre-subsidy premiums in West Virginia’s exchange are the highest in the nation, at $1,038/month (versus a national average that’s likely around $580/month).
-Nationwide, most states are seeing average rate increases in the single digits, whereas average premiums are increasing by about 10% across West Virginia’s marketplace.
+Average pre-subsidy premiums in West Virginia’s exchange were already the highest in the nation in 2021, at $1,038/month (versus a national average that’s likely around $580/month).
+Nationwide, most states saw average rate increases in the single digits (the national average was an increase of less than 4% for 2022), whereas average premiums increased by almost 13% in West Virginia’s marketplace.

 But average after-subsidy premiums could actually end up being more affordable in West Virginia in 2022, thanks to the state’s decision to start adding the cost of cost-sharing reductions (CSR) only to on-exchange Silver plan rates for 2022.